eemeli/yaml/docs/07_parsing_yaml.md

 Parse `source` as a YAML stream, calling `push` with each directive, document and other structure as it is completely parsed.
 If `incomplete`, a part of the last line may be left as a buffer for the next call.

-Errors are not thrown, but pushed out as `{ type: 'error', message }` tokens.
+Errors are not thrown, but pushed out as `{ type: 'error', offset, message }` tokens.

 #### `parser.next(lexToken: string)`